What is ventricular fibrillation?

 Ventricular fibrillation is a type of arrhythmia, or irregular heartbeat, that affects

 your heart’s ventricles.

-- Medications and cardiac procedures after an episode of ventricular fibrillation can
+Medicines and certain procedures after an episode of ventricular fibrillation can

 prevent or reduce the chances of another episode.